-As she joins the University of Sheffield’s delegation to the UN Conference on Climate Change, Professor Michelle Holdsworth explains how COP21 is an important opportunity to tackle the impact of climate change on undernutrition, as well as raising awareness of the impact that unhealthy diets have on climate change and health.
+As she joins the University of Sheffield’s delegation to COP21 Professor Michelle Holdsworth explains why this COP is an important opportunity to tackle health, nutrition and climate change.

-Demographers expect the global population to increase from 7 billion to 9 billion by 2050, with most of this increase in urban areas of the global south.
+Demographers expect the global population to increase from 7 billion to 9 billion by 2050, Most of this increase is predicted in urban areas of the Global South.
 That will further accelerate the spread of the nutrition transition and the ecological footprint of the agri-food system.

-The food chain contributes to around a quarter of all greenhouse gases emissions from food production (the largest source by far): packaging, distribution and retailing; land use for agriculture; and transport/travel and food waste.
+The food chain contributes to around a quarter of all greenhouse gases emissions from food production (the largest source by far).
+Its impacts come from a number of sources e.g. packaging, distribution and retailing; land use for agriculture; and transport/travel and food waste.

 Consumer purchasing, cooking, preparation and eating practices also produce greenhouse gases emissions and consumer food practices both drive and respond to the agri-food system.

-Climate change increases the risk and intensity of disasters, such as floods and drought, which are likely to impact on the poorest in low and middle income countries, as a large proportion of the world’s hungry live in climate fragile environments.
+Climate change increases the risk and intensity of disasters, such as floods and drought, which are likely to impact on the poorest in low and middle income countries.
+A large proportion of the world’s hungry live in climate fragile environments.

 This further reinforces the inter-generation transmission of poor nutrition and poverty.

-There is already widespread undernutrition globally without the added challenge of climate shocks in the lives of the poor, with one billion suffering from chronic hunger and two billion from micronutrient deficiencies (hidden hunger).
+There is already widespread undernutrition globally without the added challenge of climate shocks in the lives of the poor.
+One billion suffer from chronic hunger and 2 billion from micronutrient deficiencies (hidden hunger).

-The consequences of undernutrition on individual mental and physical development are enormous, and this impacts on a country’s development and ability to reduce poverty.
+The consequences of undernutrition on individual mental and physical development are enormous.
+And this in turn impacts on a country’s development and ability to reduce poverty.

 So poor nutrition is both a cause and a consequence of climate change.
 We need to act now if we are to stop the consequences of climate change on undernutrition getting worse and to change the poor ‘globalised’ dietary habits that are contributing to climate change.